laurasberna/Fitting.jl/README.md

 - add a lot of comments in the notebook (done)
 - check error on ratio from std (done)
 - do plots: strip in the epsilon-m plane (done)
+- write readme (introduction)

 - include priors (done - prior with better justification?)
 - compare exclusion with previous bounds ?
 - discuss fit result (more?)
--include other data points?
+- include other data points?

-- write readme (with pictures and introduction)
+- write readme (add pictures and comment out To do)
 - tag the final commit as "version 1 release"

 - add travis (?)